rexposadas/ignition/README.md

 Examples:

-1. Button onclick event and popup.
+1. Accessing the database and components
-2. Accessing and display device info in the designer
+2. Button onclick event and popup.
-3. Accessing the database
+3. Accessing and display device info in the designer

 # Random notes